-Spirulina supports appetite curbing mechanism.
+Spirulina supports the appetite-curbing mechanism.
 Everybody knows how it is difficult to leave a beautiful-looking piece of snack.
 We think that it will not hurt.
 Unfortunately, grams add to grams, and it converts to pounds.
 It nicely sits on the most embarrassing places in the body: the abdomen and waist.

 Here Spirulina comes to rescue us.
 We will not drop the portion of ice cream or run away screaming from a refrigerator.
 We only will feel sated and full.
 Who needs more to eat if you got everything that your body needs?

-Doctors William Goldwag and Marquetta Hungerford of the Center for Holistic and Preventive Medicine in Stanton, California, adapted Spirulina in their weight-loss program.
-They saw the empirical success with their patients.
+Doctors William Goldwag and Marquetta Hungerford of the Center for Holistic and Preventive Medicine in Stanton, California, adapted Spirulina to their weight-loss program.
+They saw empirical success with their patients.